opengisch/QField-docs/documentation/get-started/tutorials/advanced-setup-qfc.en.md

 :material-monitor: Desktop preparation

-1. **Access Project Settings**: Navigate to the QField panel in the Project Settings dialog provided by the QFieldSync plugin.
+1. **Access Project Settings**: Navigate to the "QField" tab > "QFieldCloud Packaging" in the Project Settings dialog provided by the QFieldSync plugin.

 2. **Enable Auto-Push**: Toggle the "Automatically push pending changes on the following interval" option and establish your preferred interval.